citrix/terraform-provider-citrix/README.md

 For on-premises sites with version >= 2311 are supported.
 Web Studio needs to be [installed and configured](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops/install-configure/install-core/install-web-studio.html#install-web-studio-1) for the provider to work.

+### (Cloud Only) Create a Citrix Cloud Service Principal
+A service principal is an API client which is not associated with an email.
+It can be given delegated permissions just like a regular administrator.
+Follow the [Citrix Cloud API Access with Service Principals](https://developer-docs.citrix.com/en-us/citrix-cloud/citrix-cloud-api-overview/get-started-with-citrix-cloud-apis#citrix-cloud-api-access-with-service-principals) guide to create a service principal for your cloud customer.
+When selecting the service principal's access choose an appropriate DaaS role.

 ### Configure your Plugin for Terraform Provider for Citrix DaaS™

-Refer section [Understanding Provider Configuration](#understanding-provider-configuration) or [Provider documentation](docs/index.md) to configure the provider for the Citrix DaaS site you want to manage with Terraform.
+Refer to section [Provider Configuration](#provider-configuration) to configure the provider for the Citrix DaaS site you want to manage with Terraform.

 ### Start writing Terraform for managing your Citrix DaaS site